dport96/ITM352/morea/180.Assignment3/experience-Assignment3.md

 #### Some general tips:

-*   For this assignment, you will want to make use of _Sessions and Cookies_ from the class lab.
+*   For this assignment, you will need to make use of _Sessions and Cookies_ from the class lab.
 *   There are MANY online resources and examples for implementing shopping carts and you are welcome to take inspiration and use code from them.
 Be sure to clearly reference and document what you use!
 *   If you need help, consult the Assignment3 code examples, past labs and WODs before asking for help.
 When you ask for help the more specific you can be about what you need help with the more likely you will get something helpful!
 *   You should also try searching on Google or your favorite search engine for information on the problem(s) you are having (e.g. sessions+php).
 As an ITM major, it is _expected_ that you are able to find information online because there won't always be an instructor or classmate around to help you.